agollakota/DAAMZ-Project-3/SoftwareRequirements.md

 ----------

 **// Add Hyperlinks**
 Restaurants have seen a serious rise since 2001, providing a much wider diversity for users, and a more intense need for users to choose what services them best.
-More information located in a news article here.
+More information located in a news article [here].(https://www.nytimes.com/2017/10/31/business/too-many-restaurants-wall-street.html)

-Online ordering provides a sense of control to the customers, increased order frequency, and contributed to savings of labor as cited here.
+Online ordering provides a sense of control to the customers, increased order frequency, and contributed to savings of labor as cited [here].(http://scholarship.sha.cornell.edu/cgi/viewcontent.cgi?article=1072&context=chrpubs)

 2 Overall Description
 ===================